elanore/leetcode75/README.md

 - compare if currentaltitude is greater than maxaltitude, if yes then assign that value to max altitude
 - return maxatitude

 # Problem 10 Pivot index

 - first find total sum and initail leftsum wil be 0
 - using formula rightsum = totalsum - leftsum -num[i]
 - if right sum != leftsum then continue, leftsum = leftsum+num[i]
 - if rightsum= leftsum then that index is pivotindex
 - if rightsum 1=leftsum in the array then pivot index is -1

+# Problem 11 Difference in array

+-